ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until Fairly Oddparents reboot: 16
+Days until Fairly Oddparents reboot: 15

-Days until the next episode of Helluva Boss releases: 19
+Days until the next episode of Helluva Boss releases: 18

-Days until I finish 8th grade: 32
+Days until I finish 8th grade: 31

-Days until my family goes on vacation in Florida: 35
+Days until my family goes on vacation in Florida: rule 34

-Days until I begin high school: 114
+Days until I begin high school: 113

-Days until the baseball season ends: 147
+Days until the baseball season ends: 146

-Days until Halloween: 179
+Days until Halloween: 178

-Days until you will vote for Biden (provided you are 18+ and from the US): 184
+Days until you will vote for Biden (provided you are 18+ and from the US): 183

-Days until Thanksgiving: 207
+Days until Thanksgiving: 206

-Days until Christmas: 234
+Days until Christmas: 233

-Days until 2025: 241
+Days until 2025: 240

-Days until I become old enough to have sex in Denmark: 329
+Days until I become old enough to have sex in Denmark: 328

-Days until I get unbanned from both Scratch and HTS: 331
+Days until I get unbanned from both Scratch and HTS: 330

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)